UBC-MDS/introduction-machine-learning/chapters/en/module5.md

 <exercise id="6" title= "Imputation">

 **Question 1**
-When do we need to imputate our data?
+When do we need to impute our data?

 <choice id="1">